Dictionary

 Pruning for Growth

-Pruning for Growth is a new diocesan strategy which, over the next two years, will seek to make a comprehensive, in-depth analysis of the strengths and weaknesses of every church in the Diocese of St Davids.
+Pruning for Growth is an ongoing diocesan strategy which, over the next few months, will produce a comprehensive, in-depth analysis of the strengths and weaknesses of every church in the Diocese of St Davids and provide recommendations to each about future development.

 The strategy consists of three phases.
 The first, now complete, was a fact-finding exercise to establish an up-to-date snapshot of each church, based on an eight-point matrix that will identify churches that are flourishing, growing, declining or dying.

-Phase Two is scheduled to begin after Easter and will dig deeper into the data gathered so far in an attempt to bring some context within each church.
+Phase Two is under way, digging deeper into the data gathered from Phase One in an attempt to bring some context within each church.
+A progress report, delivered to the 2025 Diocesan Conference, envisaged completion of Phase Two by the end of November.

 Find out more